Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

    - :ref:`On Docker/Linux<baking-docker>`.

-For information about how to update your validator or stop validation, see :ref:`Change baker options<update-baker-mw>`.
+For information about how to update your validator or stop validation, see :ref:`Change validator options<update-baker-mw>`.

 Validation with |mw-gen1| and |mw-gen2|
 ---------------------------------------